kean/RxUI/README.md

 # RxUI

-Proof of concept auto-binding for RxSwift.
-RxUI is inspired by SwiftUI and significantly reduces boilerplate typically associated with RxSwift.
+RxUI is inspired by SwiftUI.
+RxUI goal is to improve the developer experience of using RxSwift by allowing you to concentrate on your business logic instead of low-level reactive code.

-One of the major advantages of RxSwift is that it allows you to declare your business logic in a natural way using Swift method or properties.
-This means that it's easier to write, read, debug, *and* it's more efficient.
+- You can express your business logic in a natural way using plain Swift properties and methods
+- It makes it much easier to debug your views and view models.
+You can set breakpoints and query any of your view model state.
+- It’s beginner friendly.
+You don’t need to learn `combineLatest`, `withLatestFrom` and other complex stateful operators to use it.
+- It is more efficient because you avoid creating massive observable chains

 > **WARNING** This is proof of concept.